openwallet-foundation/didcomm-mediator-credo/README.md

 ### 1. Environment Variables

 - All configuration options can be set via environment variables.
+- Environment variables must be written in upper case.
+(ASKAR instead of askar)
 - Nested config options use double underscores (`__`) for nesting.
 For example:
   - `ASKAR__STORE_ID=test`
   - `MESSAGE_PICKUP__STORAGE__TYPE=postgres`